Life changing wild rice salad

 • salt and freshly ground black pepper, to taste

-3. In the meanwhile, heat 1 tablespoon coconut oil in a non-stick pan.
-Add the chickpeas and toast over a high heat until crispy and golden.
+In the meanwhile, heat 15 ml coconut oil in a wide-based pan.
+Add the chickpeas and toast over a high heat until crisp and golden.
 Season lightly with salt and pepper.

-4. Pile the spinach, rocket and mint onto a wooden board.
-Chop until all the greens are fine, almost shredded.
+Pile the spinach, rocket and mint onto a board.
+Chop until all the greens are quite fine.

-5. In a large mixing bowl, combine the rice, chickpeas, chopped greens, scallions, lemon zest and feta.
-Add half the toasted nuts and seeds and a generous handful of herbs.
+In a large mixing bowl, combine the rice, chickpeas, chopped spinach and rocket, scallions, lemon zest and feta.
+Add half the toasted nuts and seeds and a generous handful of micro herbs.

-6. For the dressing, place all the ingredients in a bowl and whisk to combine.
+To make the dressing, place all the ingredients in a bowl and whisk to combine.
 Pour the dressing over the salad and toss to coat.
-Tip the salad onto a serving platter and finish with the remaining nuts and more micro herbs.
+Transfer the salad to a serving plate and finish with the remaining seeds, nuts and micro herbs.

 Recipes that are good with glorious bowl of grains: